MarikoSakuragi/BHA-2022/week3/index.md

 ・Click your icon and select "Your repositories."<br/>
 ![Local4](/photo/w3_screenshot_4.png)<br/>
 <br/>
-・When you select "Your repositories," you can see all your repositories.<br/>
+・When you select "Your repositories," you can check all your repositories.<br/>
 ![Local5](/photo/w3_screenshot_5.png)<br/>
 <br/>
 ・Click "Code" and "Open with GitHub Desktop," the GitHub Desktop automatically open, and you can edit the code.<br/>